LizGoro90/db-tour/tutorials/queries/02/README.md

 < Common Result-Oriented Syntax (CROS) and comes in handy when you want to query
 < a collection or a table.

-collection or table.
-For instace, this is how a CROS query that fetches and maps all the books in the "books" table looks:
+For instance, the following is a CROS query that fetches and maps all the items in the "books" table:

 ```go
 var books []Book